 Bae: I would say it’s just pushed me even harder to show hey I’m here and yes I’m a woman, who happens to be hella talented so wassup?

-Briea: You’re raising a son, manage a team, and tend to clients.
+Briea: You’re raising a son, manage a team, and tend to clients as a tattoo artist.
 Not to mention being on call to film a reality tv series.
 Is there ever a time where you desperately need to just focus on yourself?
 If so, what are some of your favorite self care practices?

 Bae: Well when time allows a massage or facial here and there would be my go to relaxation enjoyments, but doesn’t happen to often so.